liberu-ui/search-mode/README.md

 Search Mode

 ## Usage
-The components can be used outside of the Enso ecosystem.
+The components can be used outside of the Liberu ecosystem.

 ### Demo